qemu/qemu/docs/system/nvme.rst

   Set the UUID of the namespace.
 This will be reported as a "Namespace UUID" descriptor in the Namespace Identification Descriptor List.

+``eui64``
+  Set the EUI-64 of the namespace.
+This will be reported as a "IEEE Extended Unique Identifier" descriptor in the Namespace Identification Descriptor List.

 ``bus``
   If there are more ``nvme`` devices defined, this parameter may be used to attach the namespace to a specific ``nvme`` device (identified by an ``id``